 If you are giving birth, you will likely fill out two applications.
-The first application is for medical leave and the second application is for family (bonding) leave.
+The first application is for medical leave during the "postnatal period" (the first 6 weeks after giving birth) and the second application is for family (bonding) leave.
 You will be able to fill out the second application in your Paid Leave account after you have received a determination on your first application.
-You will need to provide proof of birth documentation (such as our Certification of Birth form, a copy of your child's birth certificate or documentation from the hospital showing your child's date of birth) with your family leave application for bonding.
+You will need to provide proof of birth documentation (such as our Certification form (pregnancy or birth), a copy of your child's birth certificate or documentation from the hospital showing your child's date of birth).